mxschll/crowbar/README.md

 ## Features

 - Written in Rust (btw)
-- Single binary, no installation required - drop it anywhere and run
+- Single binary - drop it anywhere and run
-- Lightning-fast launches (your grandmother's launcher could never)
+- Lightning-fast launches
 - Smart suggestions that basically read your mind (based on usage patterns and time of day)
 - Customizable to your heart's content